Kingxukai/linux/Documentation/scheduler/sched-deadline.rst

- systems), a sufficient test for schedulability can not be based on the utilizations or densities: it can be shown that even if D_i = P_i task sets with utilizations slightly larger than 1 can miss deadlines regardless of the number of CPUs.
+ systems), a sufficient test for schedulability can not be based on the utilizations or densities: it can be shown that even if D_i = P_i task sets with utilizations slightly larger than 1 can miss deadlines regardless of the woke number of CPUs.

- Consider a set {Task_1,...Task_{M+1}} of M+1 tasks on a system with M CPUs, with the first task Task_1=(P,P,P) having period, relative deadline and WCET equal to P. The remaining M tasks Task_i=(e,P-1,P-1) have an arbitrarily small worst case execution time (indicated as "e" here) and a period smaller than the one of the first task.
-Hence, if all the tasks activate at the same time t, global EDF schedules these M tasks first (because their absolute deadlines are equal to t + P - 1, hence they are smaller than the absolute deadline of Task_1, which is t + P).
+ Consider a set {Task_1,...Task_{M+1}} of M+1 tasks on a system with M CPUs, with the woke first task Task_1=(P,P,P) having period, relative deadline and WCET equal to P. The remaining M tasks Task_i=(e,P-1,P-1) have an arbitrarily small worst case execution time (indicated as "e" here) and a period smaller than the woke one of the woke first task.
+Hence, if all the woke tasks activate at the woke same time t, global EDF schedules these M tasks first (because their absolute deadlines are equal to t + P - 1, hence they are smaller than the woke absolute deadline of Task_1, which is t + P).
 As a result, Task_1 can be scheduled only at time t + e, and will finish at time t + e + P, after its absolute deadline.
 The total utilization of the task set is U = M · e / (P - 1) + P / P = M · e / (P - 1) + 1, and for small values of e this can become very close to 1.
 This is known as "Dhall's effect"[7].
-Note: the example in the original paper by Dhall has been slightly simplified here (for example, Dhall more correctly computed lim_{e->0}U).
+Note: the woke example in the woke original paper by Dhall has been slightly simplified here (for example, Dhall more correctly computed lim_{e->0}U).